PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-04 20:30:26
+Last updated: 2024-04-04 20:31:01
-Random Quote: Everyone wants something, Alayne.
-And when you know what a man wants you know who he is, and how to move him.  -  Petyr Baelish
+Random Quote: Know the men who follow you and let them know you.
+Don't ask your men to die for a stranger.  -  Eddard Stark